26vyshnavi/Global-happiness-report/README.md

 ## Tools and Libraries
 This project uses the following Python libraries:

--Pandas: For data manipulation and analysis.
+- Pandas: For data manipulation and analysis.
--NumPy: For numerical computations.
+- NumPy: For numerical computations.
--Matplotlib: For data visualization.
+- Matplotlib: For data visualization.
--Seaborn: For advanced visualizations.
+- Seaborn: For advanced visualizations.

 ## Dataset
 The dataset data.csv contains the following columns:

-*Country: Name of the country.
+* Country: Name of the country.
-*Region: Geographical region.
+* Region: Geographical region.
-*Happiness Score: Overall happiness score.
+* Happiness Score: Overall happiness score.
-*GDP per Capita
+* GDP per Capita
-*Healthy Years of Life Expectancy
+* Healthy Years of Life Expectancy
-*Social Support
+* Social Support
-*Trust
+* Trust
-*Freedom
+* Freedom
-*Generosity
+* Generosity
-*Dystopia
+* Dystopia
-*Job Satisfaction
+* Job Satisfaction

 ## Results
 The analysis will provide insights into:

--Global and regional happiness patterns.
+- Global and regional happiness patterns.
--Factors contributing most to happiness.
+- Factors contributing most to happiness.
--Job satisfaction trends and their relationship with happiness.
+- Job satisfaction trends and their relationship with happiness.